innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Start Test Record**

     Copy `documents/test_record_template.md` and name it appropriately.
-(Usually it makes sense to name test records after the release they're testing.)
+(Usually, it makes sense to name test records after the release they're testing.)

     Add your name to the test record [[62304:5.6.7.c and 62304:5.7.5.c and 62304:9.8.g]].